Guido Pini: Liqui Moly Dynavolt Intact GP (2025)

 On 13 December 2024, Intact GP announced that Pini would complete their 2025 rider line-up, alongside David Muñoz.

 During pre-season training, Pini suffered a crash that resulted in fractures to both legs, two months prior to the season opener.
 He recovered in time and was fit to compete in the opening round.
 Pini started the season with two consecutive retirements in the Thailand and Argentina rounds, but went on to finish in the points in the following three races, including a seventh place in Jerez.

 Leopard Racing (2026)

 Ahead of the San Marino Grand Prix, Leopard Racing announced Pini would be joining their lineup for 2026, making the jump from a RC250GP to a NSF250RW.

+Moto2 World Championship (2027)

+SpeedRS Team (2027)

+During the 2026 Aragon Grand Prix, Pini was announced to be joining SpeedRS Team, stepping up to the 2027 Moto2 World Championship alongside Luca Lunetta.